bentoml/BentoML/docs/source/guides/monitoring.rst

     #.
 On the login page, enter ``admin`` for username and password.

     #.
 Click Log in.
-If login is successful, then you will see a prompt to change the password.
+If login is successful, you will see a prompt to change the password.

     #.
 Click OK on the prompt, then change your password.